Parasoft Logo

-UL 2900 is a set of standards to define general software cybersecurity requirements for network-connected products, which aim to minimize risks through creation of testable criteria for assessing software vulnerabilities and weaknesses in embedded products and systems.
+UL 2900 is a set of standards that define general software cybersecurity requirements for network-connected products.
+It establishes testable criteria for identifying vulnerabilities and weaknesses in embedded products and systems, helping organizations minimize cybersecurity risks.

 Related terms: coding standards, CWE, OWASP, security testing, static analysis